natthasath/job-description/Oracle/Oracle-Database-Developer.md

 * Knowledge of database design and data modeling
 * Experience with cloud computing platforms such as AWS, Azure, or Google Cloud Platform

+This is a full-time position with a salary range of THB 60,000 - THB 100,000 per month and a benefits package that includes health insurance, annual leave, and performance bonuses.

+Please note that the salary range provided is an estimate and can vary based on factors such as experience, skills, location, industry, and the specific organization offering the job.

-This is a full-time position with a competitive salary and benefits package.
-If you are passionate about Oracle database development and have a strong technical background in developing and maintaining Oracle database solutions, we encourage you to apply.
+If you are passionate about Oracle database development and have a strong technical background in developing and maintaining high-performance Oracle database systems, we encourage you to apply.